Such is the way of life of a wise person -

-I’ve started 2019 on a questioning note, which now that I think about it, makes total sense – it’s a natural response to observing.
+I’ve started 2019 on a questioning note, which come to think of it, makes total sense – it’s a natural response to observing.

 Not all that pleasant, not all I wanted.
 Yet good.
 And questioning.

-I’ve been struggling over the past couple of months with my thoughts, my emotions, my self.
+I’ve been struggling over the past few months with my thoughts, my emotions, my self.
 The more I know about things, the more I learn I know nothing at all.

-Actually, it gives me more than just peace, it gives me my future, and all the possibilities that come with it, that I can bring into it.
+Actually, more than just peace, it gives me my future, and all the possibilities that come with it, that I can bring into it.

 What would be the one thing I wish to bring?

 Two years ago when I first read Viktor Frankl’s Man’s Search for Meaning, it made me think about my own purpose.

 I tried joining the dots between what I was doing and who I was, not realising it would only work the other way around.